KyberNetwork/developer-portal/docs/references-web3.md

 id: References-Web3
 title: Web3
 ---
-## Web3
-Refer to the [Web3 documentation](https://web3js.readthedocs.io/en/1.0/web3-eth.html) for more information.

 ## Web3 Injection
 ### Adding web3
 You may add `web3` to your project using 1 of the following methods: